Phala-Network/phala-wiki/content/docs/developer/troubleshooting.md

        = note: this error originates in a macro (in Nightly builds, run with -Z macro-backtrace for more info)
 ```

-This is a [known issue](https://github.com/paritytech/substrate/issues/7287) caused by rust nightly regression.
+This is a [known issue](https://github.com/paritytech/substrate/issues/7287) caused by Rust nightly regression.
 To walkaround it, switch to an older nightly toolchain.
 We recommend `nightly-2020-09-27`.
 It can be done like below:

 ```bash
 rustup toolchain install nightly-2020-09-27